This morning I woke up to a text I’ve known for months was coming…

 1 John 3:16 – By this we know love, that he laid down his life for us, and we ought to lay down our lives for the brothers.

 I was invited to speak about this blog post at Scottsdale Bible Church on January 25th, 2018.
-If you are interested in hearing the recording of what I shared on this topic speaking for the first time ever click HERE.
+Below is the link.